May 18, 2026

 |

 OVERVIEW: This page provides instructions on all automation workflows, including automated certificate renewal, deployment tasks, and Discovery auto‑scans, are executed by the Automation Service.
+Automated certificate renewal and deployment can be configured once you have an existing certificate, either issued from or imported to TLS Connect.
 The Automation Service runs as a Windows service on the TLS Connect server.
 When running, it operates in the background and periodically checks whether any automation tasks are due to run based on their configured schedules.
 This feature is for Premium licenses only.
 For more information and frequently asked questions, please refer to this page. |

 Open the TLS Connect application and navigate to the Automation > Dashboard tab.